 Although students working during the summer can be good, having them work during the school year might be a no-no. Students should have the freedom to work hard in studying while participating in sports or social activities, too.

 Poor finances are the number one reason for not starting an RESP.
-Starting an RESP with excessive debts or spending more than you can make might end up you eventually cashing in the RESP to pay bills, defeating the main reason why you set it up.
+Starting an RESP with excessive debts or spending more than you can make might end up with you eventually cashing in the RESP to pay bills, defeating the main reason why you set it up.
 Therefore, it is vital to get control of your finances and fix the here-and-now before worrying about the future.

 1. Retirement savings shortage